andrewdaoust/cka-prep/docs/linux/vim.md

 title: vim
 ---

-To insert text, go into inser mode with the `i` key.
+To insert text, go into insert mode with the `i` key.
 To exit insert mode, hit escape.

 To save your document and exit `vim` write `:wq`.